JVChermak/Leaving_California/README.md

 - Median Household Income

 **Questions the team answers with the data**
-- What are the California median household prices in California expected to be in the next ten years?
+- What is the California median household prices in California expected to be in the next ten years?
 - Based on the ["Best Practices"](https://www.mymoneyblog.com/4-different-rules-of-thumb-for-how-much-house-you-can-afford.html) in home buying, how much income would be needed to live in a median priced home in California at that time?
 - What are the top 5 states Californians are moving to?
 - How does California housing cost compare to those 5 states?
 - Is it time to leave California?

 **Description of the data exploration phase of the project**
 Data selection entails making good choices about which data will be used.
-We encountered a problem of scale/granularity; so we increased the scale to make the comparison at a state level.
-Our first concept involved extracting data for our individual counties to compare against each other, then choose one county from another state to compare against our indivual results.
+We encountered a problem of scale; so, we increased the scale to make the comparison at a state level.
+Our first concept involved extracting data for our individual counties to compare against each other, then choose one county from another state to compare against our individual results.
 Despite previously having access to more information, we discovered that the data available through the [data.census.gov](https://data.census.gov) website only contained data sets from 2010 to 2018.
 After filtering what was needed for our analysis, the amount of data remaining was not enough to provide a meaningful analysis.
-To overcome this obstacle we decided to broaden our analysis from four counties to all states in the U.S..
+To overcome this obstacle we decided to broaden our analysis from four counties to all states in the United States.
 California is, now, our targeted data to compare against all the other states.
 This decision allowed us to determine which data will be used.

 **Description of the analysis phase of the project**
-With the vast amount of data we used for our analysis, we devoloped a "user friendly" dashboard to diplay all the information.
+With the vast amount of data, we used for our analysis, we developed a "user friendly" dashboard to display all the information.
 The dashboard presents a data story that is logical and easy to follow for someone unfamiliar with the topic.
 It includes a Leaflet.js Application Programming Interface (API) to populate a geographical map with migration data from [www2.census.gov](https://www2.census.gov).
 Each states migration flow is visually represented by a circle, where a higher migration population has a larger diameter.
 In addition, each state has a popup marker that, when clicked, shows the population and migration for that state.
 We, also, have an interactive HTML map.
-A drop down table allows the user to select a year.
+A drop-down table allows the user to select a year.
 The map is then updated with the year selected data, each state, when hovered on, shows the median housing cost for that state.
 Finally, the user can take a closer look at the census data for each state by year to see housing cost, income, and migration changes in a table that is filtered by the users input.
 <br/>

 <img align="left" width="250" src="/pics/MigFlow_map.png"><br/>